-The University of California filed suit in federal court today (Sept.
-8), in a bid to block the Trump administration from terminating the Deferred Actions for Childhood Arrivals program (DACA), which has allowed thousands of young immigrants to legally live, work and study in the United States.
+The University of California Board of Regents filed suit in federal court today (Sept.
+8), in a bid to block the Trump administration from terminating the Deferred Action for Childhood Arrivals program (DACA), which has allowed thousands of young immigrants to legally live, work and study in the United States.

 The decision to rescind DACA violates the the constitutional rights of both the university and its students, the UC lawsuit states, and would force nearly 800,000 young immigrants to leave the the only country they call home, “based on nothing more than unreasoned executive whim.”